sh1boot/sh1boot.github.io/_posts/2024-05-24-embedded-web-content.md

 layout: post
 title:  Embedded web content without all that JavaScript cruft
 description: A bit of Jekyll hacking to stop other sites' JavaScript running rampant on my blog without the user being forewarned.
-categories: privacy, web, liquid, jekyll, wtf-am-i-doing
+tags: privacy web liquid jekyll wtf-am-i-doing
 ---
 In an earlier blog post I wanted to embed some diagrams.
 Really I wanted SVG for clean scaling between devices, but I don't have that format as an output